 You have to make every effort to protect this identity; otherwise, anybody in disguise can use your trademark or logo in their business because people recognize your brand, not you individually.

-Firstly, you should register your trademark as per your website address; otherwise cybersquatters register the trademark of the name which is similar to your website URL.
-After registering the name, they usually call you to bully and demand heavy amount to give the same to you.
-The low price of domain names also encourages cybersquatters to register the well-known domain name to make illegitimate profits.
+Firstly, you should register your trademark as per your website address; otherwise, cybersquatters register the name's trademark, which is similar to your website URL.
+After registering the name, they usually call you to bully and demand a heavy amount to give the same to you.
+The low price of domain names also encourages cybersquatters to register well-known domain names to make illegitimate profits.

 You have to keep a close watch over your competitors regarding whether they are using your trademark or brand name.
-In case, you find any infringement then you have to first send a letter to the infringer outlining your concern.
-If they fail to respond then you should adopt a legal route to defend your business trademark.
+If you find any infringement, you have first to send a letter to the infringer outlining your concern.
+If they fail to respond, you should adopt a legal route to defend your business trademark.

-So, it is advisable to be aware what is going on around your business to get a timely alert about any potentiality of identity theft.
+So, it is advisable to be aware of what is going on around your business to get a timely alert about any potential identity theft.